mikkelsvartveit/thesis/masterproject/text/content/01-introduction.md

 ## Contributions

-The main contribution of our work is a comprehensive evaluation of \acp{CNN} for detection of the \ac{ISA} features endianness and fixed/variable instruction width.
+The main contribution of our work is a comprehensive evaluation of \acp{CNN} for detecting the \ac{ISA} features endianness and fixed/variable instruction width.
 We train and evaluate six different \ac{CNN} architectures, comparing the behavior of small and large models, as well as evaluating whether including embedding layers improves the classification performance.
 We implement comprehensive evaluation strategies, including \ac{LOGO CV} and cross-dataset testing, to assess how our models perform on binaries from truly unseen \acp{ISA}.
 We analyze and compare our results to prior work that relies on feature engineering and traditional machine learning techniques, pointing out trade-offs in terms of accuracy, interpretability, data requirements, and computational resources.

 Additionally, we contribute to the field of software reverse engineering by developing the BuildCross dataset and cross-compilation framework.
 This dataset is developed specifically for thoroughly testing and evaluating our proposed \ac{CNN} models.
 It contains compiled binary code from 40 different \acp{ISA}, acquired by cross-compiling the source code of 9 widely-used open-source libraries.
 This results in roughly 120 MB of raw binary code.
 The dataset and associated cross-compilation framework are available on GitHub under an open-source \acf{GPL} [^1].